RayKlefstad/ICS46/README.md

 Welcome to the ICS 46 GitHub landing page!
 This GitHub repository contains the homework setup material you need for this course.
 This `main` branch helps you set up the GitHub connections you need, and introduces the tools we use in this course.

+_Note: If you have already done a similar Homework 0.2 in ICS 45C, read carefully, because some instructions have changed!_

 While following these instructions here in this `main` branch README, you will complete the following steps:

  1. On GitHub, create an account.